Student Orgs & COVID-19 Resources

 Will student organizations be permitted to reserve smaller conference rooms during the day?

 Yes.
 An identified number of locations will be available for smaller student organization meetings held during the day.
 Please note that campus safety guidelines apply to meetings held in these locations and alternate set-ups will not be permitted.
 The PhoenixCONNECT event form has been updated with the list of available smaller conference rooms, as well as updated capacities and safety guidelines for the semester.
 Please visit your student organization’s page on PhoenixCONNECT to submit an event request and view available locations.
 For additional information, please contact the Moseley Campus Center at email@example.com or 336.278.7215.

 Will there be a list of spaces that are no longer able to be reserved by student organizations?

-The PhoenixCONNECT event form has been updated to reflect the spaces that can be used for student organization activity this fall.
-Spaces that do not appear on the event form will not be available for use by student organizations during the fall semester.
+The PhoenixCONNECT event form has been updated to reflect the spaces that can be used for student organization activity this semester.
+Spaces that do not appear on the event form will not be available for use by student organizations this semester.

 Can student organizations host meetings and events outside?

 Yes.
 Student organizations may reserve designated tents, as well as additional outdoor space, through PhoenixCONNECT.
 Please note that guidelines around face coverings, hygiene, significantly reduced attendance and capacity counts, and physical distancing apply to outdoor meetings and events.

 What is available in each of the tents?

 Folding tables, chairs, and Wi-Fi will be provided in each of the available tents.
 Tents will not have connected power, air conditioning, heating, or technology hardware.
 Please know that tents will be open air and susceptible to sun, wind, rain, and snow.